In the People's Republic of China, a huge country in East Asia, there are different types of climate. In short, we have the following

 ---|

-Near Beijing, in Beidaihe, the sea is very cold in winter, while it is warm enough for swimming from July to September, as we can see in the following table.
+Near Beijing, in Beidaihe, the sea is very cold in winter, while it is warm enough for swimming from July to September.

 Beidaihe - Sea temperatureMonth | Celsius (°C) | Fahrenheit (°F) |